visgl/deck.gl/docs/api-reference/mapbox/mapbox-overlay.md

 The constructor additionally accepts the following option:

 - `interleaved` (Boolean) - If `false`, a dedicated deck.gl canvas is added on top of the base map.
 If `true`, deck.gl layers are inserted into mapbox-gl's layer stack, and share the same WebGLRenderingContext as the base map.
+Default is `false`.

 When using `interleaved: true`, you may optionally add a `beforeId` prop to a layer to specify its position in the Mapbox layer stack.
 If multiple deck.gl layers have the same `beforeId`, they are rendered in the order that is passed into the `layers` array.